 - Check for all possible injuries, through diagnostic imaging, consultations with specialists, before being released from medical treatment.
 You don’t want to find an injury later after your case is settled.

-- Preserving claims and documenting damages can be expensive.
-If fault is disputed, we may need to hire an Accident Reconstructionist.
-If you have long term injuries / future medical expenses, have missed work or your ability to work has been diminished, we will need to hire a life care planner.
+Preserving claims and documenting damages can be expensive.
+If fault is disputed, my firm may need to hire an accident reconstructionist.
+If you have long-term injuries / future medical expenses, have missed work or your ability to work has been diminished, my firm will need to hire a life care planner.

 - Just because your vehicle has been repaired, does not mean you have been made whole.
 It now may be difficult to sell your vehicle for the value you could have sold it prior to the collision.
-We hire experienced diminished value experts and demand the diminished value of your vehicle be included in your settlement amount.
+My firm hires experienced diminished value experts and demand the diminished value of your vehicle be included in your settlement amount.

-- We use necessary media (videographer and video) to document your pain, impairment, disfigurement.
+- I use necessary media (videographer and video) to document your pain, impairment, disfigurement.

-- We have the resources and experience to make sure your claims are maximized.
+- I have the resources and experience to make sure your claims are maximized.

-- If you receive no fair settlement offer, we will file a lawsuit on your behalf and if necessary, try the case before a jury of peers.
-I have tried 30 cases before Texas juries to obtain fair verdicts for accident victims.
+- If you receive no fair settlement offer, I will file a lawsuit on your behalf and if necessary, try the case before a jury of peers.
+Our attorney has tried 30 cases before Texas juries to obtain fair verdicts for accident victims.

-- Kelso Law will bear all expenses of litigation—you don’t pay anything until we win your case.
-If we don’t win, you don’t pay.
+- Kelso Law, PLLC, will bear all expenses of litigation — you don’t pay anything until I win your case.
+If I don’t win, you don’t pay.

 - Litigation can be lengthy and emotional.
-We’re in it with you.
+I am in it with you.